BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 **LSP**

 - MAY open channels in batches, opening multiple channels in one transaction.
-  - In this case, the LSP MUST still ensure that the funding transaction gets confirmed after a maximum of `confirms_within_blocks` after the client payment completed.
+  - the LSP MUST still ensure that the funding transaction gets confirmed after a maximum of `funding_confirms_within_blocks after the client payment completed.

+For orders where `required_channel_confirmations=0` the LSP MUST attempt to open the channel immediately after receiving the payments.

-> **Rationale `confirms_within_blocks`** We use `confirms_within_blocks` instead of `fee_rate` to allow the LSP to batch the channel.
+> **Rationale `funding_confirms_within_blocks** We use `funding_confirms_within_blocks` instead of `fee_rate` to allow the LSP to batch the channel.
 For example, if a client orders a channel within 5 blocks, the LSP may wait to publish the funding transaction for 3 blocks to batch channels and add a fee to the funding transaction to ensure it confirms within 2 blocks.